What is a convolutional neural network (CNN or convnet)?

 All the layers in the CNN are not fully connected because it would result in an unnecessarily dense network.
 It also would increase losses and affect the output quality, and it would be computationally expensive.

-How convolutional neural networks work
+How do convolutional neural networks work?

 A CNN can have multiple layers, each of which learns to detect the different features of an input image.
 A filter or kernel is applied to each image to produce an output that gets progressively better and more detailed after each layer.
 In the lower layers, the filters can start as simple features.